FutureProofHomes/wyoming-enhancements/README.md

 - [Written tutorial](https://github.com/FutureProofHomes/wyoming-enhancements/tree/master/snapcast/docs)

-## Enhancement 3.2: Bluetooth Presence Detection by Instaling Room Assistant on the Wyoming Satellite
+## Enhancement 3.2: Bluetooth Presence Detection by Installing Room Assistant on the Wyoming Satellite

 Don't have ESP32 hardware but still want to enhance the capability of your Wyoming Voice Satellite so that it can track nearby bluetooth devices (like iPhones, Watches, Androids, etc..)?
 Consider installing Room Assistant directly on the Wyoming Satellite Raspberry Pi.